Casper: Accelerating Stencil Computation using Near-cache Processing: Results

-Our results show that for large data sets that exceed the size of the {LLC}, \mech~improves performance by 1.4$\times$, on average.
+\Copy{R1/6}{Our results show that for large data sets that exceed the size of the {LLC} {(i.e., DRAM in \autoref{fig:performance})}, \mech~improves performance by 1.4$\times$, on average.
 The highest speedups are achieved by the 2-dimensional stencils, with Blur 2D reaching 4.16$\times$.
-We explain this by the fact that the baseline has a very low \mbox{{LLC}} hit-rate (only 2\%), and thus the number of memory accesses is 4$\times$ higher than in \mech.
-The main reason for this low hit-rate is that the prefetchers are interfering with demand accesses, evicting cache lines out of the \mbox{{LLC}} before they are used.
-The remaining stencils perform similar to the baseline or even experience slowdowns.
-The reason for this is the fact that memory bandwidth is the main bottleneck.
-The 33-point 3D stencil again experiences a slowdown because it is well-suited for computation with smaller private caches for each core.
-We conclude that even though \mech~cannot alleviate the memory bandwidth bottleneck for large data sets, it does not lead to significant slowdowns for most stencils.
+We explain this by the fact that the baseline {CPU implementation of Blur 2D} has a very low \mbox{{LLC}} hit-rate (only 2\%), and thus the number of main memory accesses is 4$\times$ higher {compared to} \mech.
+The main reason for this low hit-rate {of the baseline CPU implementation} is that the prefetchers are interfering with demand accesses, evicting cache lines out of the \mbox{{LLC}} before they are used.
+The remaining stencils {(i.e., Jacobi 1D, 33-point 3D)} perform similar to the baseline or even experience slowdowns.
+The reason for this is the fact that the main memory bandwidth is the main bottleneck.
+The 33-point 3D stencil experiences a slowdown because it is well-suited for computation with smaller private caches for each core.
+We conclude that even though \mech~cannot alleviate the main memory bandwidth bottleneck {in the case of} large data sets, it does not lead to significant slowdowns for most stencils.}